-To keep the design simple, WiFiRe does not recommend packing (as defined in IEEE 802.16).
+In IEEE 802.16, both concatenation and packing is recommended.
+In packing function, multiple small MAC SDU(s) (MSDU) are packed into one MAC PDU (MPDU).
+To keep the design simple, WiFiRe does not recommend packing.
 Instead, multiple MSDU(s) can be concatenated in a similar manner as shown above.
 MPDU(s) should be constructed out of each individual MSDU and concatenation operation may be performed on the MPDU(s).

-When ARQ is enabled, each MPDU will carry fragmentation sub-header which will have FC value set to "unfragmented" and will carry appropriate FSN value, as described in the next sub-section
+ARQ is an optional mechanism in WiFiRe (see section 3.1.4).
+When ARQ is enabled, each MPDU will carry fragmentation sub-header which will have Fragment Control (FC) value set to "unfragmented" and will carry appropriate Fragment Sequence Number FSN value.
+The fragmentation procedure is described in the next sub-section (3.1.3)